MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/security-and-compliance/increase-threat-protection.md

 This article suggests top tasks for small businesses to increase protection available against phishing, malware, and other threats with a Microsoft 365 subscription.
 These recommendations are also appropriate for organizations with an increased need for security, like law offices and health care clinics.

-Before you begin, note your current Office 365 Secure Score.
+Before you begin, note your current Microsoft Secure Score.
 The goal isn't to achieve the maximum score, but to be aware of opportunities to protect your small organization that don't negatively affect productivity for your users.
-Office 365 Secure Score analyzes your organization's security based on your regular activities and security settings, and assigns a score.
+Microsoft Secure Score analyzes your organization's security based on your regular activities and security settings, and assigns a score.
 To increase your score, complete the actions recommended in this article.

 For more information, see [Microsoft Secure Score](../../security/defender/microsoft-secure-score.md).